Low-noise block downconverter: S band LNB

+This frequency range of LNB is quite rare as the only direct broadcast satellites that work with the S-band frequency are IndoStar-1 and IndoStar-2, both utilized by Indonesian direct-to-home provider MNC Vision.
+S-band was chosen for these satellites because its frequencies efficiently penetrate the atmosphere and provide high-quality transmissions to small-diameter 80 cm antennas in regions that experience heavy rainfall such as Indonesia.
+A similar Ku- or C-band reception performance requires greater transmission power or much larger dish to penetrate the moist atmosphere.

 Multi-output LNBs

 Dual, twin, quad, and octo LNBs

 An LNB with a single feedhorn but multiple outputs for connection to multiple tuners (in separate receivers or within the same receiver in the case of a twin-tuner PVR receiver).
 Typically, two, four or eight outputs are provided.
-Each output responds to the tuner's band and polarization selection signals independently of the other outputs and "appears" to the tuner to be a separate LNB.
+Each output responds to the tuner's band and polarization selection signals independently of the other outputs and appears to the tuner to be a separate LNB.
 Such an LNB usually may derive its power from a receiver connected to any of the outputs.
 Unused outputs may be left unconnected (but waterproofed for the protection of the whole LNB).

-Note: In the US an LNB with two outputs is termed a "dual LNB", but in the UK the term "dual LNB" historically described an LNB with two outputs, each producing only one polarisation, for connection to a multiswitch (the term and the LNBs fell out of use with the introduction of the Universal LNB and the multiswitch equivalent, the quattro LNB – see below).
-Today "dual LNB" (and "dual feed") describes antennas for reception from two satellite positions, using either two separate LNBs or a single Monoblock LNB with two feedhorns.
-In the UK, the term "twin-output LNB", or simply "twin LNB", is usually used for an LNB with a single feedhorn but two independent outputs.
+Note: In the US an LNB with two outputs is termed a dual LNB, but in the UK the term dual LNB historically described an LNB with two outputs, each producing only one polarisation, for connection to a multiswitch (the term and the LNBs fell out of use with the introduction of the universal LNB and the multiswitch equivalent, the quattro LNB – see below).
+Today dual LNB (and dual feed) describes antennas for reception from two satellite positions, using either two separate LNBs or a single monoblock LNB with two feedhorns.
+In the UK, the term twin-output LNB, or simply twin LNB, is usually used for an LNB with a single feedhorn but two independent outputs.